 "You—I?" he stuttered quietly, shocked. " Is the Wounded Blonde One insinuating that she, perhaps, do-does not find the Jackal's advances appalling?"

 Maxie gave him a duh look.
 "It's not like I'm declaring my undying love for you, Spinelli.
 I hardly even know you, and…" she looked away this time, just for a second, "and I'm still in love with Coop."

 Spinelli just watched her fidget, mouth dry and his whole body aching to move.
 But, he whispered fervently in his mind, say but.

 "Wou—Maxie."
 Spinelli interrupted her, forcing the words out of his mouth before the will fled his mind.
-"Would you like to accompany the J—me to lunch?"
-He paused and, gesturing around Kelly's, added, "Someplace different than the norm."
+"Would you like to accompany me to lunch?" he paused and, gesturing around Kelly's, added, "someplace different than the norm."

 Maxie smiled at his awkwardness.
 "Your treat?"

 Spinelli grinned at her, feeling like he might burst at the seams.
 "Of course.
-The Jackal is a gentleman."
+The Jackal is a gentleman, after all."